Pmangeot/apija/README.md

 You should also modify the endpoints, that are mere examples of code, and add you sql initialisation script directly in the /db/migration.sql file

 Once modified you can launch the container with docker : ```docker compose up --build```

+## Use

+Swagger documentation is reachable in the /docs route of the base URL Pytest can be launched directly from the docker termainl with the commande ```pytest```

 ## Evolutions